-Services Connected Supplier Gas or liquid petroleum gas Water mains or private water supply Mains water Electricity Scottish Power Mains drainage Mains Drainage Telephone Cable TV or satellite Broadband $\overline{\checkmark}$ Virgin Media (Fibre Optic) b.
-Is there a septic tank system at your p roperty? (i) Do you have appropriate consents for the discharge from your septic tank? (ii) Do you have a maintenance contract for your septic tank?
-No If you have answered yes, please give maintenance contract: e details of the e company with which you have a 11 Responsibilities for shared or common a ireas a.
-Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
-Yes If you have answered yes, please give and the allocated at a second h Any repairs are split between the 8 units that make up the building. b.
-Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?
-Yes If you have answered yes, please give details: Any repairs are split between the 8 units that make up the building. c.
-Has there been any major repair or replacement of any part of the roof during the time you have owned the property? d.
-Do you have the right to walk over any of your neighbours' property - for example out your rubbish bin or to maintain your boundaries?
+Services Connected Supplier Gas or liquid petroleum gas Water mains or private water supply Mains Electricity Ovo Mains drainage Telephone BT Cable TV or satellite Broadband $\overline{\checkmark}$ ВТ b.
+Is there a septic tank system at your property? (i) Do you have appropriate consents for the discharge from your septic tank? (ii) Do you have a maintenance contract for your septic tank?
+If you have answered yes, please give maintenance contract: e details of the e company with which you have a 11 a.
+Responsibilities for shared or common areas Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
+Yes If you have answered yes, please give details: b.
+Factor charges for Maintenance of communal areas.
+Garden, lift, door locks, roof etc Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?
+Yes If you have answered yes, please give C. Repairs to common areas are split equally Has there been any major repair or replacement of any part of the roof during the time you have owned the property? d.
+Yes Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain your boundaries?
 No If you have answered yes, please give e details: e.
-As far as you are aware, do any of your neighbours have the right to walk over your property, for example to put out their r ubbish bin or to maintain their boundaries?
-If you have answered yes, please give e details:
+As far as you are aware, do any of you property, for example to put out their r ubbish bin or If you have answered yes, please give e details:

-f.
-As far as you are aware, is there a public right of way across any part of your property? (public right of way is a way over which the public has a right to pass, whether or not the land is privately-owned.)
+As far as you are aware, is there a public right of way across any part of your property?

+(public right of way is a way over which the public has a right to pass, whether or not the land is privately-owned.)
+No f.